YuZ1225/Furiosa-Panel-Interview/README.md

 <a id = brz></a>
 ## Classification of Brazilian Names
-In this project we want to identify the Brazilian immigrants who are in the USA through their names.
+In this project we want to identify the Brazilian immigrants who are in the USA by their names.
 We got the dataset with 60k full names.
-In the end we established four different methods to identify the Brazilian names.
+In the end we established four different kinds of methods to identify the Brazilian names.

-Here are our full report of this project: [full report](https://github.com/YuZ1225/Furiosa-Panel-Interview/blob/master/Classification%20of%20Brazilian%20Names/Final_report.pdf)
+Here are our full report of this project: [full report](https://github.com/YuZ1225/Furiosa-Panel-Interview/blob/master/Classification%20of%20Brazilian%20Names/CS542_Final_Report.pdf)

-Here are our poster presentation of this project: [ppt](https://github.com/YuZ1225/Furiosa-Panel-Interview/blob/master/Different%20Collaborative%20Filtering%20Algorithms%20in%20Recommendation%20System/final_presentation.pptx)
+Here are our poster presentation of this project: [poster](https://github.com/YuZ1225/Furiosa-Panel-Interview/blob/master/Classification%20of%20Brazilian%20Names/CS542_Poster_Group1_Digaai.pdf)

+In this project I came up with an idea to convert the names, which are strings, into unique numbers with base 26.
+Then use KNN algorithms to classify the names.
+The result shows that using this method has a big advantage in running time, which are in seconds, while having a good accuracy rate at the same time.

 <details>
 	<summary>Name Classify through KNN Algorithm Code</summary>